Tu — Agent Skill

 Tu is a reactive UI language that compiles to JS/TS.
 It is JS-superset-with-types-via-TS in spirit — most JS expression-level constructs work, types come from TypeScript (Volar pattern), reactivity comes from TC39 Signals.
 The grammar converges JS, never collides with active TC39 proposals.

 The compiler maps Tu source to TS shadow files; tsserver does the type checking.
-The runtime is a tiny Signal + DOM glue layer.
-There is no virtual machine and no custom runtime — it’s vanilla JS at runtime, with Signal.State / Signal.Computed cells as the only library-level primitive.
+The universal runtime provides Signals, vnodes, and SSR helpers; browser DOM glue lives in @tu-lang/dom.
+There is no virtual machine — it’s vanilla JS at runtime, with Signal.State / Signal.Computed cells as the main library-level primitive.

 Mental model order when reading Tu: